SEEDS Undergraduate Student Travel Awards:

 - 1 year ESA student membership

-- A meeting mentor – students select their own ESA member!
+- A mentor – students select an ESA member as a mentor for the week!

 - SEEDS Alumni Mentor groups – past SEEDS students with graduate degrees that help undergraduates navigate the meeting.